tusharshenoy/RISC-V-SoC-Tapeout-Journey-From-RTL-Input-to-Silicon-Output/README.md

 ## 👨‍💻 About Me

 I am **Tushar Shenoy**, passionate about **VLSI design and semiconductor systems**.
 This repository is a **living record of my learning journey**, showing how I translate **academic concepts into industry practices** and ultimately into **real silicon implementations**.
-Beyond completing tasks, I focus on **understanding the “why” behind each step**—from setting up the environment to implementing architectures, running simulations, and analyzing results.
+Beyond completing tasks, I focus on **understanding the “why” behind each step**, from setting up the environment to implementing architectures, running simulations and analyzing results.
 It reflects my progression from **student exploration to professional design workflows**, building a foundation for a career in **semiconductor technology and VLSI Design**.

 📌 Follow along as I share weekly updates, technical insights and project outcomes!